givemeahat/rl-project-590/README.md

-# rl-project-590: RL Training with PPO on NoWings
+# rl-project-590: RL Training with PPO on clone of Flying Squirrel

 Required setup to view/run trained models:
 1. Download Unity 2019.4.25f1